Publius Valerius Poplicola: First consulship

 After the death of Brutus, Valerius was the sole surviving consul.
 Spurius Lucretius was chosen in place of Brutus, but he died after a few days, and was followed by Marcus Horatius Pulvillus.
 When Valerius began construction of a new house on top of the Velian Hill, which would be conspicuously visible from the Senate house, a rumour began to circulate that he intended to re-establish the monarchy, with himself as king.
 At once, Valerius stopped building, and demolished the structure in a single night.
 Addressing an assembly of the people, he caused his lictors to lower their fasces as a mark of humility, and to remove the axes from them within the city.
 "I have just liberated Rome, bravely, but now I am slandered, like being either an Aquillius or a Vitellian.
 I am the bitterest enemy of the former kings, so I shouldn't be accused of wanting to be king."
 In order to allay suspicions, he caused his house to be built at the foot of the hill, rather than its peak.
 In later times, the Temple of Victory stood in the same place.

 For his actions and deference to the people of Rome, Valerius received the surname Poplicola, meaning "one who courts the people".
+Recent studies on the onomastics of Publicola, however, have served to debunk this myth, in favor of a more plausible interpretation of the cognomen as a compound name meaning "one who takes care of the army".
 Before the impending elections, Valerius filled up the ranks of the Senate, which had been severely reduced as a result of the revolution and the subsequent war.
 The consul also promulgated new laws, including the right of appeal (provocatio) from the decisions of a magistrate, and demanding the forfeiture of all the rights of anyone convicted of plotting to restore the monarchy.